 A ticket vendor is a stakeholder either as a consequence of it having an agreement with a passenger railway undertaking that allows it to conclude rail transport contracts or being a member of a ticket vendor Stakeholder Group Association.

 A public authority is a stakeholder as a consequence of it having a statutory obligation or right to provide members of the public with travel information and/or request paths.
-Member State bodies responsible for the enforcement of the Passenger Rights Regulation 1371/2007 will also be treated as public authority stakeholders.
+Member State bodies responsible for the enforcement of the Passengers’ Rights Regulation 1371/2007 will also be treated as public authority stakeholders.

 An organisation is a stakeholder whenever one or more of the conditions described above applies and ceases to be a stakeholder whenever none of the conditions above applies.

+The Regulation does not distinguish between small and large stakeholders.
+The governance entity may, if it chooses, make such a distinction for example as regards service provision and charges.

 Other than defined above, suppliers are not stakeholders.
-By virtue of being third parties, as defined in the Regulation, they will have access to the services provided by the TSI governance, but no participation in the governance.
+If suppliers can demonstrate that they are third parties, as defined in the Regulation, they will have access to the services provided by the TSI governance, but no participation in that governance.

 ERA and DG MOVE are not stakeholders.
-By virtue of DG MOVE representing the public interest, and the role of the ERA in respect of TSI management and the TAP CCM (Change Control Management) and the TAF CCM, they will have an observer role in the TSI governance in all technical matters, as described in section 7.4.
+By virtue of DG MOVE representing the public interest, and the role of the ERA in respect of TSI management and the TAP CCM (Change Control Management) and the TAF CCM, they will have an observer role in the TSI governance as described in section 7.4.

-Issues with the definition of Stakeholder
+Issues with the identification of Stakeholders

 Taking account of all the parties, including ticket vendors, there are several tens or hundreds of thousands of possible TAP TSI and TAF TSI stakeholders.
 There may be several thousand third parties.
 Despite all reasonable efforts, the TAP TSI and TAF TSI Phase One projects have had an active involvement with only a fraction of them.

-There is no definitive list of licenced RUs and IMs.
+There is no definitive list of licenced RUs and IMs at a European level, although Member States will have that information.
 There is no definitive list of ticket vendors.
 There is no definitive list of public authorities.
 A future issue for TSI governance will be, therefore, stakeholder identification and communication.

 In addition, non-stakeholder third parties can reasonably require access to services provided under TSI governance, and this requirement has to be met by the proposed governance.